astridlyre/full-stack-open/part8/library-2/README.md

 #### Exercises 8.13 - 8.16

 Changed the library app to save the data to a database.
 All queries including **allBooks** with the parameter _author_.
 Database validation errors are now handled sensibly - throwing a _UserInputError_ with a suitable error message.
 Added user management to the app.

+#### Exercise 8.23

+Implemented subscription for adding books.

+#### Exercise 8.26

+Solved the n+1 problem by keeping track of the bookCounts whenever a book is added.